 After a truck accident, what happens next?
 If you suffered serious injuries such as a traumatic brain injury or spinal cord damage, you could expect substantial medical bills and a long healing process.
 But can you pursue a claim against the trucker or trucking company?
 Do you have the right to compensation?

-Following a serious truck accident, an attorney could help you determine whether you can seek compensation and how much compensation you should pursue.
+Following a serious commercial vehicle accident, an attorney could help you determine whether you can seek compensation and how much compensation you should pursue.
 Contact the New Jersey truck accident lawyers at Console & Associates today to learn more about your legal rights.

 In an auto accident that involves only two vehicles, you would pursue compensation from the liable driver’s insurance company.
 The investigation would primarily center around any actions the driver took that led to the accident.

-On the other hand, truck accidents can require a much more in-depth investigation.
+On the other hand, semi accidents can require a much more in-depth investigation.

-Your personal injury attorney could investigate the truck driver, of course.
-Most often, the truck driver bears some liability for an accident that occurs due to negligence.
+Your New Jersey personal injury attorney could investigate the truck driver, of course.
+Most often, the truck driver bears some liability for a wreck that occurs due to negligence.
 A truck driver’s negligence many include drinking and driving, driving while distracted, and ignoring the rules of the road.
 The truck driver may also bear liability for choosing to drive during unsafe conditions.

 However, in some cases, an investigation by our New Jersey truck accident lawyers can reveal that the truck driver shares liability with a trucking company or other parties.
 The investigation may include:

 Legally, a truck driver can spend a total of only 11 hours a shift, driven within a 14-hour window, behind the wheel.
 Often, a truck driver who exceeds those hours does so at the behest of the trucking company.